General requirements for the Ph.D. include:

 Research Competency Qualifying Examination

 The Research Competency Examination assesses the student's ability to evaluate critically the psychological research literature.
-Successful completion of this examination permits the student to begin formal research and internship at the beginning of their third year.
+Successful completion of this examination permits the student to begin formal research and internship at the beginning of his or her third year.

 Clinical Competency Examination